 The smaller chamois, or “Alpine antelope”, can be distinguished by a black line on its back.
 And in contrast to the ibex they have curved slender dark horns.
 Jumping from one rock to the next and climbing the steepest passages their movements appear unnatural.
 In summer they will feed on grass; in winter they make their way down to the forest and nibble the bark of trees.

-The marmot (everyone's favourite mountain mammal!) hibernates during the winter months so you will only see this cuddly looking creature during the summer.
+Everyone's favourite mountain mammal, it hibernates during the winter months so you will only see this cuddly looking creature during the summer.
 From April to September, it enlivens alpine pastures with its whistling call.

 And finally, you may well be lucky enough to catch a glimpse of a lynx!
 Unlikely but you never know...at sunset they can be found stalking the slopes in search of birds, marmots, chamois and small deer.
 Virtually extinct in the region by the beginning of the 20th century, this wild cat has returned to the woods of Savoie from Switzerland.